dimitristaufer/can-qwen-learn-to-recognize-palindromes/README.md

-# Palin-Bench: Reversing Words with Hugging Face Language Models
+# palin-bench: Reversing Words with Hugging Face Language Models

 This repo fine-tunes Hugging Face causal language models to **reverse input words** — a deliberately unnatural task (character-level transformations like reversing a word are not meaningful language modeling tasks) that serves as a lightweight benchmark for evaluating performance of Apple M-Series devices for fine-tuning via MPS.